binary-banter/binary-banter.github.io/content/game-of-life.md

 result &= 0x1111_1111_1111_1111
 ```

-## Improving our packed representation
+## Back to a Packed Representation Using Bits

 So far we have stored a cell in each nibble, but we can actually implement a parallel simulator that stores a cell in each bit.
 This makes the logic a lot more complex to understand for us mortals, but it does work a lot faster.